talon-one/talon_one.rb/docs/IntegrationApi.md

 loyalty_card_id = 'loyalty_card_id_example' # String | Identifier of the loyalty card.
 You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint. opts = {
   subledger_id: 'subledger_id_example', # String | The ID of the subledger by which we filter the data.
+  loyalty_transaction_type: 'loyalty_transaction_type_example', # String | Filter results by loyalty transaction type: - `manual`: Loyalty transaction that was done manually. - `session`: Loyalty transaction that resulted from a customer session. - `import`: Loyalty transaction that was imported from a CSV file.
   start_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Date and time from which results are returned.
-Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
+Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
   end_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Date and time by which results are returned.
-Results are filtered by transaction creation date.  **Note:** It must be an RFC3339 timestamp string.
+Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
-  page_size: 1000, # Integer | The number of items in this response.
+  page_size: 1000, # Integer | The number of items in the response.
-  skip: 56 # Integer | Skips the given number of items when paging through large result sets.
+  skip: 56 # Integer | The number of items to skip when paging through large result sets.
 }

 begin